Justin-Nagel/Projects/Student-Database/README.md

 # **Programming Project - Year 2**

-This project was developed by a group of four students.
+This was our group of four students' second-year programming class project.
 We were required to create a **Windows-Based Application** that captures and stores student information into a database.

 ## **Instructions**